duckie-team/quack-quack-android/README.md

 ##  Build

-QuackQuack is developed using the latest version of Android Studio Canary.
+**QuackQuack is developed using the latest version of Android Studio Canary**.
 And also requires a build configuration file.
 Therefore, to build, you need to unzip the `quackuser-secrets.tar` file.
 You can do it easily with the following command:

 ```bash
 tar xvf quackuser-secrets.tar